MYS Ensemble Guide

 Auditions for all ensemble types are being accepted and placements will be made on a rolling basis.

-We will be offering Live and Video Auditions for the 2023-2024 season.
-Students may select which type of audition they prefer when registering.
+We offer live and video auditions for the 2023-2024 season.
+Students select which type of audition they prefer when registering.

-All new and returning students, except those who are pre-registered for Symphony Orchestra and Jazz Ensemble by June 9th, must audition for their 2023-2024 ensemble placement, either via live or video audition.
-Contact the MYS office with questions.
+New and returning students (except those who are pre-registered for Symphony Orchestra and Jazz Ensemble by June 9th) must audition for a 2023-2024 ensemble placement.
+Contact the MYS office if you have questions.

-Woodwind/Brass/Percussion players: You may audition for jazz and band/orchestra!
-If you are auditioning for both jazz and band/orchestra, you should schedule 2 audition times*, or submit two audition videos; one for band/orchestra and one for jazz.
+Woodwind/Brass/Percussion players: You may audition for jazz ensemble and for wind ensemble!
+If you are auditioning for both, you should schedule 2 audition times*, or submit two audition videos; one for wind ensemble/orchestra and one for jazz.

 *To schedule a second audition time on the same date as the first audition, choose both audition types and dates and one audition time, then email [email protected] and we will add the second time on that date.
 A second audition on a separate date may be selected within the registration form, if desired.